US Adding Air Power to Naval Operations in Disputed South China Sea

 Chinese reaction

-Airspace outside the 22 kilometers normally belongs to no single country, but Beijing claims 90% of the South China Sea and cites historical records that indicate Chinese use of the waterway.
+Airspace outside a 22 kilometers normally belongs to no single country, but Beijing claims 90% of the South China Sea and cites historical records that indicate Chinese use of the waterway.

 Brunei, Malaysia, the Philippines, Taiwan and Vietnam call all or parts of the same 3.5 million-square-kilometer sea their own, causing friction with China.
 Claimant states look to the warm waters for fish and undersea fuel reserves.